SalvoLunar/maynooth-fc-hugo/site/content/_index.md

   their ability.

+  We have over 35 teams including, schoolboys and schoolgirls in the NDSL and MGL leagues, KDSL over 35’s, and our seniors Maynooth University Town - a collaboration of club and university, competing at the highest level in the Leinster Senior League.

-  With 2019 our 50th anniversary year, we're proud to be celebrating five decades of  football, sportsmanship and community in Maynooth.
+  In 2019 we celebrated our momentous 50th anniversary year.
+We're proud to have celebrated five decades of football, sportsmanship and community in Maynooth.
 ---